Does Flood Insurance Cover Water Damage to Your Car?

 What's the Difference Between Comprehensive and Collision Coverage?

-Collision covers damage when your car crashes into another car or some fixed structure or stationary object either by driver error or hazardous conditions.
+Collision covers damage when your car crashes into another car, a fixed structure, or a stationary object by driver error or hazardous conditions.

 Collision also covers you if your car is subject to a hit-and-run.

 Note that the damage you cause to other cars is covered, but your car is not.

-Below is a list of things covered by a comprehensive coverage that standard collision coverage won't include.
+Below is a list of things covered by comprehensive coverage that standard collision coverage won't include.

 |Theft and Vandalism||Personal belongings in your car that a standard home or renters insurance policy also has but also theft and vandalism of the actual car.|